 In the context of the traditional marketing and sales funnel, this represents a vertical integration.
 It starts way up at the awareness level, turns into engagement of some kind, and concludes with (hopefully) sales support.
 Wash, rinse, repeat.

 Of course, you can leverage multiple channels at each of those stages, and you probably want to.
 Except for relatively small or niche market segments, prospective customers are likely to be turning to a variety of sources for their industry information.
-They may come at it from a problem-solving perspective, or they may be interested in career advancement.
-In every case, the right message delivered to the right prospect at the right time is a job well done.
+They may come at it from a marketing perspective, a problem-solving one, or they may be interested in career advancement.
+In every case, the right marketing message delivered to the right prospect at the right time is a job well done.

 But there is another kind of integrated marketing.
 This is horizontal marketing.
 It may start with a blue-sky vision of a new product, or a deliberate crunching of market data to identify an unfilled need.
 It travels through product development, packaging, pricing, positioning, and ultimately promotion.

-These, too, are a form of communication.
-The finish of a phone’s case or the UI of an application says a lot about the product… and the people who respond to it.
+These, too, are a form of marketing communication.
+The finish of a phone’s case or the UI of an application says a lot about the product…and the people who respond to it.
 The price is a cue about its value.
 And positioning and promotion are pure communications assignments.

 But why stop there?

 In a world of componentized products, bespoke versioning, and SaaS software, products are no longer ever “done.”
-By watching (with great intention) how products get used, which versions sell the most, or which components get activated more frequently, the astute marketer might find better ways to talk about their current offerings.
+By watching (with great intention) how products get used, which versions sell the most, or which components get activated more frequently, the astute marketer might find better opportunities for marketing integration by talking about their current offerings.
 They can inform the next wave of releases.
 And they might even inspire another blue-sky moment (or trigger another round of data-crunching).

 But why stop there?